grafana/grafana/docs/sources/datasources/_index.md

 ### Find data source plugins in the plugin catalog

 To view available data source plugins, go to the [plugin catalog](/grafana/plugins/?type=datasource) and select the "Data sources" filter.
-For details about the plugin catalog, refer to [Plugin management][Plugin-management].
+For details about the plugin catalog, refer to [Plugin management](ref:plugin-management).

 You can further filter the plugin catalog's results for data sources provided by the Grafana community, Grafana Labs, and partners.
-If you use [Grafana Enterprise][Grafana-Enterprise], you can also filter by Enterprise-supported plugins.
+If you use [Grafana Enterprise](ref:grafana-enterprise), you can also filter by Enterprise-supported plugins.

 For more documentation on a specific data source plugin's features, including its query language and editor, refer to its plugin catalog page.

 ### Create a data source plugin

 To build your own data source plugin, refer to the [Build a data source plugin](/developers/plugin-tools/tutorials/build-a-data-source-plugin) tutorial and [Plugin tools](/developers/plugin-tools).

-{{% docs/reference %}}
-[alerts]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/alerting"
-[alerts]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/alerting"

-[data-source-management]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/administration/data-source-management"
-[data-source-management]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/administration/data-source-management"

-[explore]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/explore"
-[explore]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/explore"

-[organization-roles]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/administration/roles-and-permissions#organization-roles"
-[organization-roles]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/administration/roles-and-permissions#organization-roles"

-[panels]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations"
-[panels]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations"

-[query-transform-data]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data"
-[query-transform-data]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data"

-[Plugin-management]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/administration/plugin-management"
-[Plugin-management]: "/docs/grafana-cloud -> /docs/grafana/<GRAFANA VERSION>/administration/plugin-management"

-[Grafana-Enterprise]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/introduction/grafana-enterprise"

-{{% /docs/reference %}}